Pharallah/restaurant_inventory_tracker/README.md

 - **Supplier** ↔️ **RestockOrders**: One-to-Many relationship where a supplier can have multiple restock orders.
 - **Item** ↔️ **Supplier**: Many-to-Many relationship managed through the `RestockOrders` model as the association table.

+## Database Integrity

+To ensure data integrity and prevent invalid entries:
+- **Constraints** and **Validations** were added to protect the database.
+- Field-specific constraints were applied, such as unique values where needed and limitations on nullability.
+- Form validation with Yup ensures that data integrity is checked both on the frontend and backend.

 ## Usage

 - **Add Inventory Items**: Add new items to the inventory and specify stock quantity and restock thresholds.
 - **Manage Suppliers**: Add new suppliers or update supplier details as necessary.
 - **Create Restock Orders**: When an item’s stock falls below or at its restock threshold, create a new restock order with a supplier.
 Track and update the status of each order as it progresses.

+**Form Handling**

+Formik is used to handle form submission, while Yup is used for schema-based validation, ensuring consistent and reliable input management for user actions across the app.

 ## Suggested Future Improvements